 Over the next seven-and-a-half years, Parise hustled as a popular but unsung type who carried his pick, shovel and lunch pail to work each night to dig for pucks and to score clutch goals from time to time.

 His working-class anonymity quickly dissolved, however, when he was selected as a checking specialist for Team Canada during the Summit Series of 1972.
 He joined Wayne Cashman and Phil Esposito as the designated corner man assigned to feed pucks to goal-crease resident Esposito.

-Parise remained in the thick of the battle right up until the fourth minute of game seven.
+Parise remained in the thick of the battle right up until the fourth minute of the eighth game.
 At that time, he laid a check on Russian forward Alexander Maltsev.
 Maltsev had just passed the puck a split second before Parise made contact.
 The referee called Parise for an interference penalty.
 The winger was incensed with the call and used harsh language to reinforce his point.
 A 10-minute misconduct followed that raised Parise's ire to a full-flamed conflagration.
 He raised his stick up to shoulder height, skated towards the referee and made a believable swing that appeared en route to decapitate the started official who must have been momentarily absorbed in his final prayers.
 Parise, however, still in control of his intentions, stopped the stick just inches shy of the referee's quivering head.
 The gesture brought on Parise's expulsion from the game.
 He felt badly for having lost his cool, but speculates that his actions put enough fear into the officials that from that point until the Canadians completed the series, there were no more questionable calls made against Team Canada.

 In 1975, Parise was traded to the New York Islanders where he played his usual game of hustle and dig for about three seasons before winding his career down with brief stints in Cleveland and again in Minnesota.